 stimulates the natural production of testosterone

-- available in tablets and convenient for taking
+available in tablets and convenient to take

-- quite affordable and available
+quite affordable and readily available

-- has a low risk of side effects
+has a low risk of side effects